acrookston/db_binary_search/README.md

-An Active Support concern extending Active Record with the ability to binary search a table for use with non-indexed, chronologically sorted tables.
+An Active Support concern extending Active Record with the ability to binary search a table for use with non-indexed, sorted tables.

 The gem allows you to avoid slow database scans if you have an auto-incrementing primary key running in parallel with a column which